coveooss/coveo-python-oss/coveo-testing/README.md

 ### Mock a classmethod or staticmethod on a specific instance

-When inspecting these special methods on an instance, `ref` ends up finding the class; the instance is missing.
+When inspecting these special methods on an instance, `ref` ends up finding the class instead of the instance.

 Therefore, `ref` is unable to return a `Tuple[instance, function_name]`.
 It would return `Tuple[class, function_name]`, resulting in a global patch. 😱